Artiume/Crypto/README.md

  * * It’s also important to point out that other states such as Florida and Tennessee have recently been exploring ways to accept BTC for property tax payments.
 Jackson, Tennessee Mayor Scott Conger announced in July this year that the city’s blockchain task force is studying ways to allow for property taxes to be paid in Bitcoin.
 The news came shortly after Miami Mayor Francis Suarez announced the push for city employee salaries to be paid in BTC, while also allowing residents to pay fees in Bitcoin.

+ * * “Until lawsuits are filed to present these laws to judges, it remains difficult to know how judges will rule to interpret either the constitutional amendment or enacted laws.
+Nevertheless, if the voters of Texas enact a constitutional amendment that would be an important milestone about how crypto is viewed in a larger social perspective.”

-[Tennessee city](https://cointelegraph.com/news/tennessee-city-wants-to-accept-property-tax-payments-in-bitcoin) wants to accept property tax payments in Bitcoin.
+ * [Tennessee city](https://cointelegraph.com/news/tennessee-city-wants-to-accept-property-tax-payments-in-bitcoin) wants to accept property tax payments in Bitcoin.
 [Jackson Mayor Scott Conger believes](https://twitter.com/MayorConger/status/1415878004702580736?s=20) that Bitcoin is the only solution to fix inflation and the U.S. dollar devaluation.

+[Miami council supports](https://cointelegraph.com/news/miami-council-supports-mayor-s-move-to-offer-city-worker-salaries-in-bitcoin) mayor’s move to offer city worker salaries in Bitcoin.
+The City Commission of Miami is now looking into the feasibility of allowing Miami residents to pay taxes and receive salaries in Bitcoin.

  * [Signed into law in late May](https://nebraskapublicmedia.org/en/news/news-articles/state-legislatures-cryptocurrency-bill-designed-to-regulate-the-new-financial-sector/), LB 649, or the Nebraska Financial Innovation Act, will create “Digital Asset Depositories,” or banks, that trade cryptocurrency in the state.
 Also, existing banks in Nebraska have the opportunity to create a department that works with cryptocurrency.
 The new financial sector will be supervised by the Nebraska Department of Banking and Finance, with other regulations on the way.